-Owners must file with MHDC executed copies of the 8609(s) for the first year in which credits are claimed, as indicated in the Compliance Manual (available at www.mhdc.com).
+Owners must file with MHDC executed copies of the 8609(s) and Missouri Eligibility Statement(s) for the first year in which credits are claimed, as indicated in the Compliance Manual (available at www.mhdc.com).

-C. Transfer of Reservations and Allocations
+D. Transfer of Reservations and Allocations

-Without MHDC's prior consent, Conditional Reservations, Carryover Allocations are non-transferable except to an entity in which the transferring holder of the Conditional Reservation or Carryover Allocation is the general partner or controlling principal.
+Without MHDC's prior consent, Conditional Reservations allocations, and/or Carryover Allocations are non-transferable except to an entity in which the transferring holder of the Conditional Reservation or Carryover Allocation is the general partner or controlling principal.
 Because all representations made with respect to the applicant, its experience, and previous participation are material to the evaluation made by MHDC, it is not expected that MHDC's consent will be granted for transfers to an unrelated entity unless a new application is submitted and receives the same approval required for the initial application.

-D. Owner Elections
+E. Owner Elections